hubertkozik/hubertkozik/README.md

 ## Hi :wave:
-I'm Hubert from Poland, currently studying Geoinformatic at the AGH University of Science and Technology in Krakow.
+I'm Hubert, currently studying Geoinformatic at the AGH University of Science and Technology in Krakow.
 I'm also graduate of Upper-Secondary Schools of Communications in Krakow - IT Specialist.

 I am a passionate web developer coding with technologies like HTML, CSS/SASS, JavaScript, React.js, Node.js/Express.js.